WikiMANNia/MediaWiki-Extension-DonateButton/README.md

 1.5.0

-- Changed "configuration schema", replaced manifest version 1 with version 2 and changed the prefix of the configuration variables from default to `wm`.
+- Changed "configuration schema", replaced manifest version 1 with version 2 and changed the prefix of the configuration variables from default to `wg`.
 - Replaced class “DonateButtonHooks” extending class “Hooks” with class implementing interfaces.

 1.5.1